Salvatore Torquato: Research accomplishments

 Torquato's research work is centered in statistical mechanics and soft condensed matter theory.
-A common theme of Torquato's research work is the search for unifying and rigorous principles to elucidate a broad range of physical phenomena.

-Often his work has challenged or overturned conventional wisdom, which led to resurgence of various fields or new research directions.
-Indeed, the impact of his work has extended well beyond the physical sciences, including the biological sciences, discrete geometry and number theory.
+The impact of his work has also extended into the biological sciences, discrete geometry, and number theory.
 As of Oct.
-2024, his published work has been cited over 55,870 times and his h-index is 122 according to his Google Scholar page.
+2024, his published work has been cited over 55,870 times and his h-index is 122.

-Torquato has made fundamental contributions to our understanding of the randomness of condensed phases of matter through the identification of sensitive order metrics.
-He is one of the world's experts on packing problems, including pioneering the notion of the "maximally random jammed" state of particle packings, identifying a Kepler-like conjecture for the densest packings of nonspherical particles, and providing strong theoretical evidence that the densest sphere packings in high dimensions (a problem of importance in digital communications) are counterintuitively disordered, not ordered as in our three-dimensional world.
+Torquato has identified sensitive order metrics pertaining to the randomness of condensed phases of matter.
+He is also an expert on packing problems, including pioneering the notion of the "maximally random jammed" state of particle packings, identifying a Kepler-like conjecture for the densest packings of nonspherical particles, and providing strong theoretical evidence that the densest sphere packings in high dimensions (a problem of importance in digital communications) are counterintuitively disordered, not ordered as in our three-dimensional world.
 He has devised the premier algorithm to reconstruct microstructures of random media.
 Torquato formulated the first comprehensive cellular automaton model of cancer growth.
-He has made seminal contributions to the study of random heterogeneous materials, including writing the treatise on this subject called "Random Heterogeneous Materials."
-He is one of the world's authorities on "materials by design" using optimization techniques, including "inverse" statistical mechanics.
+He has made contributions to the study of random heterogeneous materials, including writing the treatise on this subject called "Random Heterogeneous Materials."
+He also works on "materials by design" using optimization techniques, including "inverse" statistical mechanics.
 In 2003, he introduced a new exotic state of matter called "disordered hyperuniformity", which is intermediate between a crystal and liquid.
 These states of matter are endowed with novel physical properties.

 A study in 2019 has uncovered that the prime numbers in certain large intervals possess unanticipated order across length scales and represent the first example of a new class of many-particle systems with pure point diffraction patterns, which are called effectively limit-periodic.